Skip to main content

 I was early to AI in 2018—here's what I learned

-Reflections on shipping AI-generated audio news at NU.nl before the current AI boom.
+Reflections on shipping AI-generated audio news at NU.nl before the current AI boom, and what being early taught me about AI adoption.

 December 15, 2024